IKAMTeam/test-mail-connection/README.md

-# test-mailWrapper-connection
+# test-storeWrapper-connection
-Simple standalone app to test connections to the mailWrapper server using OAuth2 authentication
+Simple standalone app to test connections to the storeWrapper server using OAuth2 authentication
 #### to execute: java -jar appname.jar D:\\...some path...\\credentials.properties
 ## credentials.properties:
 ##### host=example.com